georgemesss/netitworks/readMe.md

 ## Contribute

-If you would like to contribute code (improvements), please open an issue and include your code there or else create a pull request.
+If you'd love to contribute to the NetITworks Project, please open an issue or create a pull request.

 ## Credits